inaimathi/gtypist-single-space/gtypist.typ

  :Are you advising me what increase in your discount is to be :expected?
  :
- :    Second, this forenoon I saw your son and he told me of :his marriage in February.
+ :Second, this forenoon I saw your son and he told me of :his marriage in February.
 Although you had not entirely :finished the addition to your lake house by last December, :couldn't you exchange it, as it is, for my mountain home?